katewang1/Employee_Attrition_Analysis/README.md

 ## Data Cleaning and Preparing For Machine Learning
 The data came to us quite clean and not very many actions were needed to clean it.
 Columns with ambiguously explained data, unique identifiers, and data with values that were the same throughout each row were dropped.

 To prepare the data for machine learning, the categorical data was first encoded using one hot encoding.
-We later went back and re-encoded the data using label encoding, to increase aesthetics and ease for webpage deployment.
+We later went back and re-encoded the data using label encoding, to increase aesthetics and ease of webpage deployment.
 There was evidence of multicollinearity, which is when two or more of the features are highly correlated to each other.
 To address this issue, four more columns were dropped.
 The non-encoded columns were then standardized.

 ![](Machine_Learning/correlation_heatmap.png)
 </br>